Targets

 The short name is a compact label used in the product.

-Short names help ICPs appear cleanly in badges, tables, filters, and signal views.
+Short names help ICPs appear cleanly in badges, tables, filters, and on contact cards across Website Signals and Target Contacts.

 Examples: